IN LOVING MEMORY OF

 Growing up in the depression and during wars, he lived a very reminiscent modest and simple life.
 He was a true firecracker - said things exactly as he “saw it” and was known for his spunk and simple but direct point of view.
 He was loved and respected by those whom he met and appreciated his stories, his life experience and honesty.
 Above all, he loved family, his cherished “grandfurbabies,” and any stray animal or wild bird that crossed his path in need of food or shelter.

-Philip was preceded in death by his beloved wife, Sally Stone, with whom he will now be laid to rest with.
+Philip was preceded in death by his beloved wife, Sally Stone.

 He is survived by three generations:

-His grandchildren: Brittany Skaggs, Dillon Stone, Kylee Bolin, Cheyenne Stone, Kameron Lauk, Korri Ashby, Madi Stone and Joel Bullock.
-And his great-grandchildren: Brayson, Kenley, Nathan, Hayden
+His grandchildren: Brittany Skaggs, Dylan Stone, Kylee Bolin, Cheyenne Stone, Kameron Lauk, Korri Ashby, Madi Stone and Joel Bullock.
+And his great-grandchildren: Brayson, Kenley, Nathan, and Hayden.

 In honor of Philip’s deep love for animals, memorial contributions may be made by planting a tree (for animal shelter) or by feeding, rescuing, or taking in a homeless animal in need.